sAbdelhaleem/MultizoneVAV/README.md

 **2.** Perform a fresh installation of Ubuntu.
 In the installation prcedure check the radio buttons next to "download updates while installing", and "install third-party software …"

-**3.** Install the JModelica.org dependencies using the command lines shown in Code Block 1, each with the specific package version.
+**3.** Install the JModelica.org dependencies using the command lines shown in [Code Block 1](#Code Block 1), each with the specific package version.

-Code Block 1: Installation of JModelica.org dependencies using specific package version.
+<a name="Code Block 1"></a>Code Block 1: Installation of JModelica.org dependencies using specific package version.
 ~~~
 sudo apt-get -y install python-dev=2.7.12-1~16.04
 sudo apt-get -y install python-setuptools=20.7.0-1